The Law of Sedition

 Police to take cognizance

 When a person files a complaint and provides any credible information about the offence of sedition in India, it is the duty of the Police to take action against such a complaint.
-The Police are able to directly arrest the person without a warrant who has allegedly committed the crime of sedition in India in the following cases:
+The Police are able to directly arrest the person without a warrant who has allegedly committed the crime of sedition in India

 - When the seditious act is going on before the police inspector, District Magistrate or Executive Magistrate.